Early Years Foundation Stage

 At Bourn, we work together to plan a well-balanced, exciting curriculum that incorporates all seven areas of learning and development.
 Our curriculum planning outlines half-termly themes which are accompanied by high-quality texts to engage the children in focused conversation, story-telling and role play activities.
 The themes offer structure; however, our plans are open and responsive to the needs and interests of the children.

 We plan daily directed teaching sessions of phonics, maths and literacy which are differentiated to meet the needs of all learners.
-The White Rose Maths Schemes guide our maths planning which takes a mastery approach and is focused upon using manipulatives and pictorial representations.
-Phonics lessons follow the systematic approach set out in the ‘Storytime Phonics’ programme.
-Storytime Phonics plans are based around books and offer memorable experiences which connect learning to read with pleasure.
+The White Rose Maths Schemes guide our maths planning which takes a mastery approach and is focused upon using manipulatives and pictorial representations - please click here for further information.
+Phonics lessons follow the systematic approach set out in the Little Wandle Phonics Scheme.

 Our plans are led by our professional judgement of each child’s achievements, interests and next steps for learning.
 The indoor and outdoor learning environment is carefully planned to offer children meaningful firsthand, play-based experiences, in which they can apply the knowledge they already have to enable them to explore new possibilities.
 To ensure our continuous provision activities and resources reflect the interests and needs of the current cohort, we regularly audit our environment and make changes where necessary.